prologic/be_challenge_prologic/README.md

 # Back End Developer Exercise

 The aim of this exercise is to simulate real working conditions to provide context for a code/design review session.
 The follow up review session will focus on your reasons for database/API design and pseudo-code/code implementation.
-As such it isnâ€™t necessary to build a complete implementation, however having some runnable code is recommended (preferably in Python).
+As such it isn’t necessary to build a complete implementation, however having some runnable code is recommended (preferably in Python).

 The suggested time to spend on this exercise is 2 hours.